zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 2. In the _gradle.properties_ file, set the following URL of the repository and customize the values of your credentials to access the repository.

     ```
-    # Repository URL for getting the enabler-jersey artifact
+    # Repository URL for getting the enabler-jersey artifact (`integration-enabler-java`)
     artifactoryMavenRepo=https://gizaartifactory.jfrog.io/gizaartifactory/libs-release

     # Artifactory credentials for builds: